10 CSS Tips for a Web Design that Sucks!

-1. Nice pullquotes
+1. Nice Pull Quotes

 Tutorial on SitePoint

-2. Background images for bullets
+2. Background Images for Bullets

 Tutorial on MaxDesign - Tutorial on MacWorld

-3. Rounded corners
+3. Rounded Corners

-When creating a box in your design using basic html and css, it will look very square with hard corners.
+When creating a box in your design using basic HTML and CSS, it will look very square with hard corners.
 You can smooth those out and make them look less aggressive using one of these two easy techniques.

 Tutorial using images - Tutorial without images

-4. Styling your forms with CSS and labels
+4. Styling Your Forms With CSS and Labels

 Unfortunately, it is still very common to see people use tables to align their forms.
 It is actually easier and more accessible to use CSS and labels to achieve this.